Quantifying the likelihood and impacts of space weather events

 Initiative research: scope and results

 Atmospheric and Environmental Research (AER) scientists are carrying out the research on behalf of market participants in the initiative.
-The research scope covers:
+Research results:

 Multi-disciplinary initiative to assess the complex, interdependent consequences of each class of space weather event.
-The research will quantify the severity, duration and locations of potential power disruption including specific vulnerabilities of the North American power grid.
+Quantified the severity, duration and locations of potential power disruption including specific vulnerabilities of the North American power grid.

 Initiative management: AER